-- 6,179,687 shares of common stock issuable upon exercise of options to purchase shares of our common stock outstanding as of September 30, 2017, at a weighted-average exercise price of \$3.06 per share; - 194,000 shares of common stock issuable upon exercise of options to purchase shares of our common stock that were granted after September 30, 2017, at a weighted-average exercise price of \$11.64 per share; - 81,164 shares of common stock to be issued in connection with our acquisition of Incro Pharmaceuticals; - 7,379,238 shares of common stock reserved for future issuance under our stock-based compensation plans, consisting of: - 169,238 shares of common stock reserved for future issuance under our 2015 Plan, which shares will be added to the shares to be reserved under our 2017 Plan; - 6,210,000 shares of common stock reserved for future issuance under our 2017 Plan (excluding the 169,238 shares to be transferred from our 2015 Plan), which will become effective in connection with this offering, and any additional shares that become available under our 2017 Plan pursuant to provisions thereof that automatically increase the share reserve under the plan each year, as more fully described in the section titled "Executive Compensation-Employee Benefit and Stock Plans;" and - 1,000,000 shares of common stock reserved for future issuance under our ESPP, which will become effective in connection with this offering, and any additional shares that become available under our ESPP pursuant to provisions thereof that automatically increase the share reserve under the plan each year, as more fully described in the section titled "Executive Compensation-Employee Benefit and Stock Plans."
+- 6,179,687 shares of common stock issuable upon exercise of options to purchase shares of our common stock outstanding as of September 30, 2017, at a weighted-average exercise price of \$3.06 per share; - 194,000 shares of common stock issuable upon exercise of options to purchase shares of our common stock that were granted after September 30, 2017, at a weighted-average exercise price of \$11.64 per share; - 81,164 shares of common stock to be issued in connection with our acquisition of Incro Pharmaceuticals; - 7,379,238 shares of common stock reserved for future issuance under our stock-based compensation plans, consisting of: - 169,238 shares of common stock reserved for future issuance under our 2015 Plan, which shares will be added to the shares to be reserved under our 2017 Plan; - 6,210,000 shares of common stock reserved for future issuance under our 2017 Plan (excluding the 169,238 shares to be transferred from our 2015 Plan), which became effective in connection with this offering, and any additional shares that become available under our 2017 Plan pursuant to provisions thereof that automatically increase the share reserve under the plan each year, as more fully described in the section titled "Executive Compensation-Employee Benefit and Stock Plans;" and

+1,000,000 shares of common stock reserved for future issuance under our ESPP, which became effective in connection with this offering, and any additional shares that become available under our ESPP pursuant to provisions thereof that automatically increase the share reserve under the plan each year, as more fully described in the section titled "Executive Compensation-Employee Benefit and Stock Plans."

-Certain of our existing stockholders, including one that beneficially owns more than 5% of our outstanding common stock, have indicated an interest in purchasing an aggregate of \$50.0 million or more in shares of our common stock in this offering at the initial public offering price.
+Certain of our existing stockholders, including one that beneficially owns more than 5% of our outstanding common stock, have agreed to purchase approximately 5,300,000 shares of our common stock in this offering at the initial public offering price.
 The foregoing discussion does not reflect the potential purchase of any shares in this offering by these existing stockholders.